Take These 9 Country Roads In New Mexico For An Unforgettable Scenic Drive

 2. Trail of the Mountain Spirits Scenic Byway

 This 93-mile loop through the Gila Wilderness is a solitude seeker's dream.
 Although the route starts in Silver City and passes through Pinos Altos, most of the journey is as gorgeous as it is remote.
+It's absolutely one of the best driving roads in New Mexico.

 Allow plenty of time - especially when visiting the Gila Cliff Dwellings - because the road is often tortuous.
 The slower pace lets you absorb the views and Lake Roberts makes a particularly scenic picnic spot.